Asynchronous Approximate Agreement with Quadratic Communication

 \subsection{\texorpdfstring{Edge Agreement in $\mathbb{Z}$}{Edge Agreement in Z}}

 As previously, let $\Agn$ be a protocol for edge agreement in $\mathbb{N}$.
 Observe that the parties can reach edge agreement in $(\dots, -1, 0)$ via $\Agn$ by mirroring their inputs (multiplying them by $-1$), running $\Agn$ with their mirrored inputs, and mirroring their $\Agn$ outputs.
-This allows the protocol $\Agz(\Agn)$ below for edge agreement in $\mathbb{Z}$, where the parties input $-1$ to $\GC_2$ if they have negative inputs and input $1$ to $\GC_2$ otherwise, and then use their $\GC_2$ outputs to decide on both their $\Agn$ inputs and on whether they want to run $\Agn$ with mirroring or not.
-Note that \cite{glw24} achieves convex agreement in $\mathbb{Z}$ similarly, though there the parties reach byzantine agreement instead of 2-graded consensus on if they have negative inputs or not.
+This allows the protocol $\Agz(\Agn)$ below for edge agreement in $\mathbb{Z}$, where the parties run $\GC_2$ with the input $-1$ if they have negative $\Agz$ inputs and the input $1$ otherwise, and then use their $\GC_2$ outputs to decide on both their $\Agn$ inputs and on if they want to run $\Agn$ with mirroring or not.
+Note that \cite{glw24} achieves convex agreement in $\mathbb{Z}$ similarly, though there the parties reach byzantine \mbox{agreement instead of 2-graded consensus on if they have negative inputs or not.}